Posted on 19 Mar 2009 17:16

 Many, however, refer to passive and static stretching as two distinct activities and it is the preference of this author (Eric) to keep them distinct and the following definitions will describe the terms based on this view.
 However, both types of stretching do overlap and it is completely unnecessary to always separate them, or to argue over the semantics of the term.
 The distinction becomes more important based on the circumstances.

 Passive stretching involves a person who is relaxed and making no contribution to generating the force that is bringing the muscle into stretch.
 The body part is brought into position by a therapist, partner, or external apparatus such as traction equipment and the muscle is carried through its range of motion.
 The key is that there is no muscle activity involved in generating the position, thus the term passive.

-Static stretching involves holding a muscle in a stretched position for a period of time and perhaps repeating.
-The position may be induced by an active muscle contraction, by an external apparatus, a partner, or be the assistance of gravity.
+In static stretching, a gradual stretch is followed by a pause in which muscle is held in a stretched position for a period of time.
+After a rest, the stretch might be repeated.
+Instead of having a therapist or piece of equipment bring the muscle into stretch the position may be induced by an active muscle contraction, by an external apparatus, or by the assistance of gravity.
 The person stretching is in control of the stretch (not passive) and there is little to no movement involved, thus the term static.
 The lack of movement is the key distinction between static and passive stretching, the secondary consideration being the degree of muscle control.

 This entry is by no means to be taken as a comprehensive theory or overview of reflexes, proprioception, the muscle spindles, the GTO or any other motor process.

 Hole, John W. Human anatomy and physiology.
 Dubuque, Iowa: W.C.
 Brown, 1987.